|Cantavia is a small select hobby kennel with currently two dogs in the house. The prime mover behind the prefix is a Master

 Vuolasvirta award (№ 1046), which is the highest recognition bestowed on

 a breeder by the Finnish Kennel Club.
-On average, I only breed one
+I collected the points

 litter a year, so I have puppies available on occasion only.
 I usually keep a bitch puppy from every litter and place it